Photo courtesy of The Bel Aire Diner

 This is only a two-hour drive, which may well be worth it to watch a flick at America’s oldest drive-in, which was opened in 1934.
 For now, they’re only open on weekends.
 Tickets are $10 for adults, $7 for children 12 & under, and free for children under 2.
 If you want to make a day of it, Orefield, Pennsylvania is also near Dorney Park, the Lehigh Valley Zoo, and the cultural city of Allentown.

 The Mahoning Drive-In

 Also a two-hour drive from NYC, this is another retro theater that’s been in business since 1949.
 As they explain on their website, “In 2014 our team decided to transfer back to a Reel-to-Reel system and show nothing but retro classics on original 35mm format.”
-In October, get ready for a list of spooky titles, including the three-night, eight-film Freddy Fest and a special “remake double-take” of The Thing.
+Upcoming titles include Footloose, Robocop ’87, and Dawn of the Dead.
+In July, you can attend Joe Bob’s 1st Annual Mutant Fest.
 Tickets are $10 for adults and $7 for kids.

 - 150 NYC restaurants with outdoor dining